 (d) refrain from causing or participating in harassment or violence,

-(f) cooperate with any person exercising a duty imposed by this Act, the regulations and the OHScode, and
+(g) cooperate with any person exercising a duty imposed by this Act, regulation and the OHS Code.

 Obligations of suppliers

-(a) as far as it is reasonably practicable for the supplier to do so, ensure that any equipment thatthe supplier supplies is safe operating condition.
+6(1) Every supplier shall, as far as it is reasonably practical for supplier to do so,

 Information is available from Occupational Health and Safety regarding regulations on work site health and safety as well as other regulations pursuant to the Occupational Health and Safety Act.
 Check the Government of Alberta web pages for more information.